bharatkumar00797/bharatkumar00797/README.md

 ## My Projects
 - **HackerRank-SQL-Advance-Open-Challenge**: Description of the project.
-- **bharatkumar00797.github.io**: The first-ever portfolio that I have worked on from scratch.
-It includes a variety of code types such as HTML/HTML5, CSS, JS, Bootstrap.
 - **Amazon-Cloud-Development**: EC2,Lamda, MYSQL Server, Snapshots, Instances and more.
 ## How to Reach Me
 - Connect with me on [LinkedIn](https://www.linkedin.com/in/bharat-chandvani/)